-Glue ear, also known as otitis media with effusion (OME), is most common in young children, where it often occurs after otitis media (middle ear infection), but it can also affect adults.
+Glue ear, also known as otitis media with effusion (OME), is much more common in young children but it can also affect adults.
+It often develops after otitis media (middle ear infection).

 In most cases, glue ear clears up naturally within three months.
 If it doesn’t get better, an ear, nose and throat (ENT) surgeon may recommend an operation where a tiny ventilation tube called a grommet is inserted temporarily into the eardrum.
 This allows air into the middle ear and allows the fluid to drain back down the Eustachian tube.

 Hearing aids may be recommended if surgery isn’t suitable because of other health problems, or if there is another reason to avoid inserting grommets – for example, if grommets haven’t worked in the past and glue ear keeps coming back.

 Find out more about glue ear on the NHS website.